Apply for a Wesleyan Summer Grant

 Application Review & Selection

+Applications are reviewed AFTER each deadline.
 Applications are evaluated based on the following criteria:

 - Essays: The Wesleyan Summer Grants Committee, made up of staff outside the Gordon Career Center, reviews and scores all essays using the rubric.